 As for names, the name that can be named is not the constant name.

 The nameless is the beginning of the ten thousand things;

 The named is the mother of the ten thousand things.

-7Faiths.net is inspired by the idea that in all major world religions, in goal of relationship between man and divine, there can be found many common aspects.
-Above are featured some practices of the spoken word in prayer and mantras and mediation on words of teachers.
+7Faiths.net promotes the idea that all major world religions have common features, one regarding the relationship between man and divine and the power of the Word.
+Above are featured some practices of the spoken word in prayer, mantras and mediation on words of teachers.